tum-pbs/PhiFlow/docs/Math_Translations.md

 # Math Dictionary
-This cheat sheet shows the Φ<sub>Flow</sub> analogues to specific functions from NumPy, TensorFlow, PyTorch and Jax.
+This cheat sheet lists the Φ<sub>Flow</sub> analogues to specific functions from NumPy, TensorFlow, PyTorch and Jax.
-Most Φ<sub>Flow</sub> math functions are identical in name to their backend counterparts.
+Most [Φ<sub>Flow</sub> math functions](phi/math/index.html) are identical in name to their backend counterparts.
 Only differing names are listed here.

 ## NumPy

 | NumPy                       | Φ<sub>Flow</sub>              |
 |-----------------------------|----------------------------------------|
 | `class ndarray`             | `class Tensor`              |